rpy2/rpy2/doc/source/interactive.rst

 rpy2.robjecs.packages.Package as a <module 'cluster' (built-in)>

-All objects in the R package *cluster* can subsequently be accessed through that module-like object.
+All objects in the R package *cluster* can subsequently be accessed through that namespace object.
 For example, for the function barplot:

 >>> r.packages.cluster.silhouette
 <SignatureTranslatedFunction - Python:0x24f9418 / R:0x2f5b008>